Zalo-MiniApp/zaui-coffee/README.md

 });
 ```

 Feel free to create another `service` layer and put the network fetching logics inside.
-This template just provides the UI layer, you can customize the logic anyway you want.
+This template provides only the UI layer, so you can customize the logic in any way you want.

 ## License